loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

-Another benefit is you can use it as a lego piece in any page, including details pages.
+Another benefit is you can use it as a lego piece in any page, including a details page.

 You need to indicate the grid name and criteria for filtering